akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 ### Edge is consumer

-This case describe when the edge service is the consumer of events.
+This case describes when the edge service is the consumer of events.

 The edge consumer service connects to the producer service to initiate the event stream flowing from the producer.